Methyl cellulose: Medication manufacturing

 Methyl cellulose is used in the manufacture of drug capsules; its edible and nontoxic properties provide a vegetarian alternative to the use of gelatin.

 Consumer products

 Thickener and emulsifier

 Methylcellulose is occasionally added to hair shampoos, tooth pastes and liquid soaps, to generate their characteristic thick consistency.
 This is also done for foods, for example ice cream or croquette.
 Methylcellulose also prevents the separation of emulsions because it is an emulsion stabilizer.

 Food

 The E number of methylcellulose as food additive is E461.
 E464 is hydroxypropyl methylcellulose, which is more soluble in water.

 Methylcellulose, as a gel, has the unique property of setting when hot and melting when cold.

 In some meat analogues that are intended to replicate the texture of meat, methylcellulose is used as an ingredient, typically in concentrations less than 2%.

 Lubricant

-Methyl cellulose may be used in personal lubricant.
+Methyl cellulose may be used in personal lubrication.

 Construction materials

 Methyl cellulose finds a major application as a performance additive in construction materials.
 It is added to mortar dry mixes to improve the mortar's properties such as workability, open and adjustment time, water retention, viscosity, adhesion to surfaces etc. Construction grade methyl cellulose is not to be identified with food and pharmaceutical grade methyl cellulose and hydroxypropyl methyl cellulose, as it may be cross-linked with glyoxal for easy dispersion in water.

 The construction materials can be cement-based or gypsum-based.
 Notable examples of dry mixture mortars which utilize methyl cellulose include tile adhesives, EIFS, insulating plasters, hand-trowelled and machine-sprayed plaster, stucco, self-leveling flooring, extruded cement panels, skim coats, joint & crack fillers, and tile grouts.
 Typical usage is about 0.2% – 0.5% of total dry powder weight for dry mixtures.

 Derivatives of methyl cellulose which improve performance characteristics include hydroxypropyl methyl cellulose (HPMC) and hydroxyethyl methyl cellulose (HEMC).
 These derivatives typically improve the characteristics such as water retention, vertical surface slip resistance, open time, etc.